pungentmango/montecarlo/README.md

 Your application will be available at http://localhost:8080.

 ## simulation configuration
-The simulation is configured to run 10,000 simulation for a 20 year period, assuming an annual inflation of 3.5%.
+The sysgtem is configured to run 10,000 simulations for a 20 year period, assuming an annual inflation of 3.5%.
 To change these configurations, alter the properties in the appliation.properties file.

 ## making requests to the server